 Peace and Security Local Government Innovations: The Galing Pook Experience

-Dr. Alex B. Brillantes, Jr. and Maria Pilar M. Lorenzo
+Dr. Alex B. Brillantes, Jr. and Pia M. Lorenzo

 In collaboration with the Galing Pook Foundation and the Local Government Academy – Department of the Interior and Local Government (Republic of the Philippines)